Connecting data sources will unify your operations, but the process can often be challenging.

 Prioritising data quality will facilitate a smoother data integration process and maximise the efficiency of your newly integrated system.

-Data mapping and transformation is about laying a clear roadmap for how data from different systems will be interpreted, associated, and stored.
+Data mapping and transformation are about laying a clear roadmap for how data from different systems will be interpreted, associated, and stored.

 For instance, consider the necessity of defining new tables and columns within Dataverse to ensure that data remains functional and accessible in Dynamics 365 and other apps.

-Mapping data fields between systems entails a careful evaluation to align data types, formats, and values for interoperability between source and target systems.
+Mapping data fields between systems requires careful evaluation to align data types, formats, and values for source and target systems interoperability.
 As highlighted above, it may also involve data transformation, where values are converted or reformatted for consistency with the target system.
 This step should also consider what matching rules will be applied to update existing records or when to create new entries.

 A clear and structured data mapping and transformation process will ensure that data retains its quality, relevance, and usability post-migration to support informed decision-making.